MCP

 - Select all actions

-- The skill will allow the AI to use any tool exposed by that server
+- The tool will allow the AI to use any tool exposed by that server

 - Select specific actions